alexfernandez/alexfernandez.github.io/permanent/cv.md

 which we use for certain subsystems.
 Some of my Go code has been in production for years without issues.

-My job includes math puzzles and lots of equations, and we handle huge amounts of data, so I guess I could say that I do "Big Data".
+My job included math puzzles and lots of equations, and we handled huge amounts of data, so I guess I could say that I did some "Big Data" too.
 But, as befits a small startup,
-I also do lots of other things such as backend development and DevOps.
+I also did lots of other things such as backend development and DevOps.

-I am telecommuting full time:
-I go to the office mostly for Monday meetings.
-I also work flexible hours,
-which allows me to take care of my daughter when needed and at the same time use my most productive hours working.
-I also gladly take care of a crisis at ungodly hours.
-It is a win-win situation!

 ### 2012-08 to 2012-12: Freelancer